marykdb/maryk/json/README.md

 Exception tokens:

-- `JsonToken.Stopped` - When reader was actively stopped by end of document, Suspended or more
+- `JsonToken.Stopped` - When reader was actively stopped by end of document, suspended or more.
+All tokens that stop the reader extend from `JsonToken.Stopped`.
-- `JsonToken.Suspended` - When reader was cut off early and has nothing more to read.
-Extends Stopped.
+- `JsonToken.Suspended` - Extends Stopped.
+When reader was cut off early and has nothing more to read.
-- `JsonToken.JsonException` - When reader encountered an Exception while reading.
+- `JsonToken.JsonException` - Extends Stopped.
+When reader encountered an Exception while reading.
 This exception was thrown earlier by `nextToken()`

 Example